 Why does good writing matter?
 Because it does.
 Good writing is absolutely key for communicating your own thoughts and understanding the thoughts of others.
 What you say and how you say it are your most cherished (and under-valued) assets.
 You need to own your language and your style and mold it to fit you.

 Let me put it another way.
 If someone were to read a piece of your writing, shorn of all branding, would they recognise it as yours?
-Does your writing project a voice that belongs solely to you?
+Does your writing project a voice that belongs to you?

 - Good writing is grounded in data.
 Ground your content in facts, not just your own opinions; your writing becomes more credible as a result.

 - Good writing happens with the rewrite.
 Writing is hard work, and producing a less-than-perfect first draft is often depressing.
 But the important thing is to get something down that then enables you to craft it into a coherent narrative.

 - Good writers aren’t smug.
 Most of the really good writers I know still feel a little embarrassed calling themselves a “writer,” because that’s a term loaded with expectations.
 But like many achievements in life, the label seems more meaningful when it’s bestowed upon you by others.

 - Good writing has a good editor.
 Writers get the byline and any glory.
 But behind the scenes, a good editor adds a lot to process.
 The best writing is collaborative.